Topological Properties of Neumann Domains

-It was pointed out in \cite{McDFul_ptrs13} that there exist eigenspaces, in which continuous families of eigenfunctions have Neumann domains that collapse to a line.
-This does not occur for nodal domains due to the lower bound on their volume in terms of the eigenvalue.
-In section \ref{chap outer radius} we relate this collapse to a lower bound on the outer radius of Neumann domains.

-\section{Preliminaries}
+\subsection{Preliminaries}

-Let $M$ be a 2-dimensional, connected, compact and orientable surface without boundary with a smooth Riemannian metric $g$ and let $\Delta_{g}$ be the corresponding Laplace-Beltrami operator.
+Let $M$ be a 2-dimensional, connected, compact and orientable surface without boundary with a smooth Riemannian metric $g$ and let $\Delta_{g}$ be the Laplace-Beltrami operator of $g$.
 Consider the eigenvalue problem

 We assume in the following that the eigenfunctions $f$ are Morse functions, i.e.\,have no degenerate critical points.
 We call such an $f$ a \emph{Morse-eigenfunction}.
-The smooth gradient vector field of $f$, $\nabla f$ defines a smooth flow, $\varphi$, along the integral curves of $-\nabla f$:
+In fact, for generic metrics eigenfunctions are in this class, as shown in \cite{Uhl_ajm76}.
+The smooth gradient vector field, $\nabla f$, defines a smooth flow, $\varphi$, along the integral curves of $-\nabla f$:

-As critical points play a crucial role throughout this paper, we introduce the following notations.
-Let $\Cr$ denote the set of critical points of $f$, $\Sd$ and $\Xt$ the sets of saddle points and extrema of $f$, respectively.
+We introduce the following notations.
+Let $\Cr$ denote the set of critical points of $f$, $\Sd$ and $\Xt$ the sets of saddle points and extrema, respectively.
 In addition, let $\Min$ and $\Max$ denote the sets of minima and maxima of $f$, respectively.

 For a critical point $x\in\Cr$, we denote by $\la_{x}$ its index (the number of negative eigenvalues of the Hessian of $f$ at $x$) and define its stable and unstable manifolds by